-This year we only offer over-wintered nucs available at the same price as last year.
-We expect approximately 200 nucs that will come through Winter with their established queens - and we expect these to be ready for pick-up the last week of March, 2017.
+These come with freshly-mated Queens grafted from colonies in the north Georgia and Western North Carolina mountains - and we expect to have them ready for pick-up April 20, 2019.
 In western North Carolina spring is the best time of year.
 At least 65% of the resources available to bees bloom between the first of March and the second week of June - so the earlier a colony can start building the better chance of success.

 Things can happen when bees are moved.
 Prior to your pick-up every one of our nucs are inspected to confirm a healthy queen.
 If we don't find her, we place a piece of tape on that colony and look again - until she is found.
 We confirm the presence of eggs, which indicate that queen has laid them.
-We look for queen cells - which would cause beginners grief.
-Started due to crowding (it's good to get a lot of bees:) we remove QCs in case there is a delay in getting the bees into roomier accomodations.
+We make sure no Queen Cells have been started as these can lead to pre-mature swarming even when the bees are placed in a bigger volume hive.